 example, Serbian Orthodox Christians committed massive genocide during the

 1990s against Muslims.
-Muslims in the Sudan are committing massive genocide
+Meanwhile, Muslims in the Sudan were committing massive genocide

-there against Christian and Animists.
-Muslims and Hindus are fighting in
+against Christian and Animists.
+Muslims and Hindus are locked in a multi-decade conflict in

 Kashmir.
 Hindus and Buddhists were fighting in Sri Lanka until a peace

 I just took the Spiritual Belief System Selector quiz at at SelectSmart.com.
 It found that I had a 100% match to Secular Humanism, and 97% match to Unitarian Universalism.
 In reality, the philosophical system that I follow is Secular Humanism and my religious affiliation is an inactive Unitarian Universalist.

 However, one should be aware that every religions, including the one that they select, has an evil side.
 We recommend that they work within their selected religion to promote peace, spirituality, understanding, and tolerance.
 They should work to rid their chosen religion from such evils as racism, religious intolerance, sexism, homophobia and transphobia.

 Incoming Email: Show me in the Bible where it says to tolerate other religions.
 God said drive out other religions, because when you live with them they will pull you away from HIM.

 Our response: I'm glad that you asked.
 We have an essay on that very topic at http://religioustolerance.org/tol_bibl.htm We also have a companion essay on intolerance in the Bible at http://religioustolerance.org/intol_bibl.htm which is MUCH longer.